 Tips for eliminating unconscious bias in job ads:

 - Avoid using gendered language that reinforces stereotypes.
 For example, using words with masculine overtones like “strong” and “ambitious” speak more to male applicants and can put women off from applying for the same role.
 This is because, unconsciously, women realise that these terms don’t speak to them as deeply.
-Here’s a list of words that turn women away from job descriptions, according to LinkedIn.

 - Ensure that key position terms are not gender-specific, for example, use “salesperson” rather than “salesman” or “flight attendant” rather than “steward” or “stewardess”.